LunarTaku/space/README.md

 # Space

-Space is an image board project for Discord.
+Space is an image board project.
 Users can upload images, and they show up on the website.
 It's that easy.

 ## Table of Contents